SchweizerischeBundesbahnen/sbb-rasta-stack/README.md

 ### Building Library / Running Unit Tests
 A basic CMake build system is integrated so the static libraries can be built and a `zip`-package be exported including this libraries.
-Additionally the unit tests can be build and executed.
 The following tools are need for the instructions below:
 * CMake
 * Ninja
 * GNU C Compiler

+Additionally unit tests can be build and executed.
+The following tools are needed for unit testing:
 * Google Test/Mock ([Version 1.12.1](https://github.com/google/googletest/releases/tag/release-1.12.1) was used for development)

 > `GoogleTest` library must be installed on your system.\